JACOB'S LADDER ~ BY MARC CHAGALL

 American novelist, essayist, poet

-I first came across Melville's mystical wrestling poem in the most interesting way: I saw it inscribed around a circular ceiling mural in the lobby of an apartment highrise in Chicago.
+I first became aware of Melville's mystical wrestling poem in the most interesting way: I saw it inscribed -- painted as a border -- around a prophetic looking, circular ceiling mural in the lobby of an apartment highrise in Chicago.
 I was in that vestibule a few times many years ago but am now not even entirely sure what building it was.
 How I would love to see it again!
 The question is, do I have the courage to approach the door-keeper and say, "Excuse me, I don't live here or know anyone who lives here, but could I please step inside and glance at your ceiling?!"
 A few friends have suggested that such a request might not be ill - received.
 Audacity -- reverence.
 Right?
 But where to start?
 I've actually thought of asking a realtor to help me, since agents probably have access to such buildings that are otherwise closed to the general public.

 Could it be one of these?